epikuruz/application-cloud-workshop/slides/cf-routes.md

 ##  Routes (#1)
 HTTP requests are routed to applications pushed to Cloud Foundry by associating an application with a URL, known as a route.

-This association can be called a mapping.
-For example, a developer might say, “I mapped route myapp.shared-domain.com to app myapp”.
+This association is called a mapping.

+^“I mapped route myapp.shared-domain.com to app myapp”.

 ---